 Step Two: Arrangement and Indexing

 After getting the magnetic tapes into archival boxes, make an inventory of the collection.
 Record which boxes the tapes are now housed in before returning boxes to shelving area.
 While creating an inventory, determine which items are most at risk and are in greater need for digitization.
 If documentation is found in the collection, such as records that describe its creation or use like transcripts, inventories, or project proposals, the arrangement of the collection should maintain the relationship between the recordings and the documents.
 Documentation can be physically arranged separate from the magnetic tapes, and its relationship should be clearly expressed in the catalog description.
-At the file level, arrange recordings by interviewer name.
+At the file level, arrange recordings by interviewee name.
 At the item level, arrange recordings numerically by the date of the interview.

 Step Three: Identification and Description

 Equipment should be configured and tested before beginning digitization.
 Use an external audio cassette player that can be connected to the computer by USB.
 Use audio capture software such as Audacity to capture, store, and edit files.
 Create digitization logs or spreadsheets to track progress and record metadata.
 Audacity can be modified to embed additional metadata in audio recordings, such as genre = interview.
 Once the audio file has been recorded name files with a unique identifier and the name of the interviewer and interviewee.
-For example: A-1758-AC-01_Bob_Anger_Interview_with _James_Smith_1991.wav.
+For example: AV-1-VHS-01_Bob_Anger_Interview_with _James_Smith_1991.wav.
 The use of meaningful file names indicates the contents of the file, the date of creation, and the structural relationship between files.
 Digital files will be store on an external hard drive.
 Prepare audio cassette for digitization by:

 - Removing write protection tab to make sure the tape is not accidentally recorded over